Joy-less/Holo/README.md

 ### Attributes

-Each box has a table of attributes for its variables and a table of attributes for its methods.
+Each object has a table of attributes for its variables and a table of attributes for its methods.
 Attributes can be added with square brackets before a method or variable declaration.
 They omit the `_attribute` and `.new` (like C#).
 ```